pierrj/moryzae_virulence/Structure_prediction/README.md

 # Structure prediction

 We will predict or download a structure for a representative sequence in each cluster.
 DeepMind's alphafold database hosts predicted structures for 70-15, P131 and Y34 strains.
 If our strains' proteins have good matches in this database, we can skip the prediction.
+Otherwise, we will predict the structures.

 First, donwload proteomes from Uniprot.
 70-15: https://www.uniprot.org/proteomes/UP000009058
 P131 : https://www.uniprot.org/proteomes/UP000011085
 Y34  : https://www.uniprot.org/proteomes/UP000011086